-As a support to this conjecture, we first consider a slight generalisation of the problem.
-It is equivalent to what is considered by Martin~\cite{barnaby2007}, and we provide another proof using $n$-queens completion. \begin{definition} A \textbf{path-connected polyomino} is a finite collection of unit squares connected by their edges or by their vertices. \end{definition} The NP-completeness of the maximal independent queen domination on path-connected polyominoes was proven by Martin by proving the NP-completeness of maximal independent queen domination on ``walled chessboards''. \begin{theorem}[{\cite[Thm 1]{barnaby2007}}] Maximal independent queen domination is NP-complete on path-connected polyominoes. \end{theorem} \begin{proof} A walled chessboard in the definition of Martin is a chessboard with a set of tiles that stops the queen ray of attack.
-This is an equivalent definition of path-connected polyomino. \end{proof}
+As a support to this conjecture, we first consider a slight generalization of the problem.
+This generalization is equivalent to what is considered by Martin~\cite{barnaby2007}, and we provide another proof using $n$-queens completion. \begin{definition} A \textbf{path-connected polyomino} is a finite collection of unit squares connected by their edges or by their vertices. \end{definition} The NP-completeness of the maximum independent queen domination on path-connected polyominoes was proven by Martin by proving the NP-completeness of maximum independent queen domination on ``walled chessboards.'' \begin{theorem}[{\cite[Thm 1]{barnaby2007}}] Maximum independent queen domination is NP-complete on path-connected polyominoes. \end{theorem} \begin{proof} A walled chessboard, according to Martin, is a chessboard with a set of tiles that stops the queen's ray of attack.
+This is an equivalent definition to that of a path-connected polyomino. \end{proof}

-Of course, this does not say anything about the complexity of the instance on the smaller subset of polyominoes, but along with extensive computations, it encourages us to believe the conjecture, and we think this problem might be an interesting candidate to find a manageable reduction.
+Of course, this does not say anything about the complexity of the instance on the smaller subset of polyominoes, but along with extensive computations, it encourages us to believe the conjecture.
+We think this problem might be an interesting candidate to find a manageable reduction.